muratk3n/thirdwave/en/tweets/2019/week37.md

 ---

+What's going on over there?
+It seems centrists took a big dump in that place, and their CEO is powerless to do anything, essentially a figurehead.

+"@dancohen3000

+Twitter just suspended the accounts of the biggest media outlets in Cuba and has given no reason.
+This is the equivalent of silencing CNN, Fox, WaPo and NPR’s accounts, but Cuba is a target of the empire so these arbitrary suspensions don’t generate outrage"

+*2019-9-12 8:5:12*

+---

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Not just the Irish.
+I have a former colleague who has dual Polish and British nationality and she&#39;ll have more freedoms post Brexit than my angry relative who wants to leave - while simultaneously wishing to retire to a holiday home in Spain</p>&mdash; Otto English (@Otto_English) <a href="https://twitter.com/Otto_English/status/1171893361588023296?ref_src=twsrc%5Etfw">September 11, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+*2019-9-12 8:1:53*

+---

 @NorthmanTrader

 $SPX is less than 1% from all time human history highs and therefore in dire need of central bank intervention.